 In addition to your basic pay, you may also receive additional “allowances.”
 Most allowances are non-taxable, which make them a significant portion of your paycheck.

-Special and Incentive, or S&I, pays are ways to earn over and above your basic rate or allowances, regardless of your time in the service or pay grade.
+Special and Incentive pays are ways to earn over and above your basic rate or allowances, regardless of your time in the service or pay grade.
 They help the Department of Defense ensure that the right people are where they need to be to keep the country safe.

 Some types of S&I pays include:

-- Hardship Duty Pay, or HDP, for service members assigned to places where the standard of living is significantly below that of the continental United States
+- Hardship Duty Pay for service members assigned to places where the standard of living is significantly below that of the continental United States

-- Hostile Fire Pay/Imminent Danger Pay, or HFP/IDP, for those assigned to specific regions where they may be subject to hostile actions like enemy fire or mines
+- Hostile Fire Pay/Imminent Danger Pay for those assigned to specific regions where they may be subject to hostile actions like enemy fire or mines

-- Assignment Incentive Pay, or AIP, for service members on extended tours or certain unusual assignments
+- Assignment Incentive Pay for service members on extended tours or certain unusual assignments

-- Hazardous Duty Incentive Pay, or HDIP, for those on specific types of flying duty such as parachute jumping, flight deck duty or experimental stress duty – also known as “flight pay” for aircrew members
+- Hazardous Duty Incentive Pay for those on specific types of flying duty such as parachute jumping, flight deck duty or experimental stress duty – also known as “flight pay” for aircrew members

 Your take-home pay will be impacted by automatic deductions for things like taxes and Thrift Savings Plan contributions.
 If you’ve got any questions about payments or deductions, a Military OneSource financial counselor is happy to walk you through your Leave and Earnings Statement at no cost.